eMetaboHUB-MAMA/mama-paper/paper/paper.md

 Through the web-application, external collaborators can then describe their metabolomics project (as "analysis request") with the following information:

-\begin{itemize}
-    \item **generic title** and **description** of the analysis requests;
+- **generic title** and **description** of the analysis requests;
-    \item analysis requests **types** - "Equipment provision", "Service provision - routine", "Data processing and analysis" or "other";
+- analysis requests **types** - "Equipment provision", "Service provision - routine", "Data processing and analysis" or "other";
-    \item in case of "routine laboratory analysis", the **number of sample to be processed**;
+- in case of "routine laboratory analysis", the **number of sample to be processed**;
-    \item pick relevant **keywords** in a list - this list is setted by administrators in the WebApp's backoffice;
+- pick relevant **keywords** in a list - this list is setted by administrators in the WebApp's backoffice;
-    \item **scientific background** - short text description (otherwise, this "scientific context" data can be uloaded in a PDF or DOCX attached file);
+- **scientific background** - short text description (otherwise, this "scientific context" data can be uloaded in a PDF or DOCX attached file);
-\end{itemize}

 All these information will help laboratory or consortium managers:

-\begin{itemize}
-    \item to know if the analysis request can be accepted or if it is outside the laboratory or consortium fields of expertises;
+- to know if the analysis request can be accepted or if it is outside the laboratory or consortium fields of expertises;
-    \item if the analysis request is rejected, the reason(s) for this rejection (to know the potential new areas of expertises to be developed within the laboratory or consortium);
+- if the analysis request is rejected, the reason(s) for this rejection (to know the potential new areas of expertises to be developed within the laboratory or consortium);
-    \item if the analysis request is accepted, discuss which platform is most qualified/relevant to carry it out;
+- if the analysis request is accepted, discuss which platform is most qualified/relevant to carry it out;
-    \item calculate indicators on analysis requests (see dedicated section below);
+- calculate indicators on analysis requests (see dedicated section below);
-    \item extract a list of analysis requests through filters (and download it in a Microsoft Office Excel formatted file).
+- extract a list of analysis requests through filters (and download it in a Microsoft Office Excel formatted file).
-\end{itemize}

 ## Analysis requests management dashboard